geocrate/gdal-win/README.md

 }
 ```

-This will configure the necessary environment for GDAL during the build process.
+This will configure the necessary environment for GDAL during the build process, including setting up Static Libraries (`gdal_i.lib`) and DLLs.

 ## 🔥 Example Usage